vivek1223rajDS/Dog-Breed-Predict/README.md

 # Dog Breed Classification Project

 This is a Udacity Data Scientist Nanodegree Capstone project where we have built a dog breed classifier app in ipython notebook.
 We can pass an image of dog to the app and it will return the breed of the dog.
-Also, if the uploaded image is that of a human, the algorithm tells the user what dog breed the human resembles the most.
 The Deep Learning model distinguishes between the 133 classes of dogs with an accuracy of over 80.3828%.

+## Project details:
+The task was to develop an algorithm that takes an image as an input, pre-processes and transforms the image so that it can be fed into a CNN for classifying the breed of the dog.
+If a human image is uploaded, it should still tell the user what dog breed the human resembles most.

+### Dataset details:

+The datasets are provided by Udacity i.e. dog images for training the models and human faces for detector.
+After loading both the dataset using sklearn, the following conclusions are drawn:

+1. There are 133 total dog categories.
+2. There are 8351 total dog images.
+3. There are 6680 training dog images.
+4. There are 835 validation dog images.
+5. There are 836 test dog images.
+6. The are in total 13233 human images.

 ## Steps Involved: